What are aggregate data?

 In NHGIS terminology, "breakdowns" are additional categories of data that are available for all tables in some datasets.
 In Census documentation, these categories are typically referred to as "iterations" or "components."

 For example, 2010 Summary File 2 has two breakdown variables.
-The first distinguishes Geographic Subareas (or, in Census terms, Geographic Components) such as "In metropolitan statistical area" and "Not in metropolitan statistical area," etc. The second distinguishes Race/Ethnicity categories (or, in Census terms, Characteristic Iterations) such as "White alone, not Hispanic or Latino" and "Native Hawaiian alone or in any combination," etc.
+The first distinguishes Geographic Subareas (or, in Census terms, Geographic Components) such as "In metropolitan statistical area" and "Not in metropolitan statistical area," etc. The second distinguishes Race/Ethnicity categories (or, in Census terms, Characteristic Iterations) such as "White alone, not Hispanic or Latino" and "Native Hawaiian alone or in any combination," etc. Users who request NHGIS tables from 2010 Summary File 2 may select any combination of these breakdown categories to obtain data for the corresponding subareas and race/ethnicity groups.

 Does NHGIS have data for areas outside the USA? [top]